-- 1. To understand Bridge types - 2.
-To learn IRC Loading criteria - 3.
-To understand fundamentals of Bridge design - 4.
-To understand fundamentals of Bridge design - 5.
+- 1. To learn IRC Loading criteria - 2.
+To understand fundamentals of Bridge design - 3.
 To understand the principles of long span bridge design

-- 1. Understand the different loadings on Bridges and the components of different types of Bridges - 2.
+- 1. Understand the different loadings on Bridges & the components of different types of Bridges. - 2.
 Understand the behaviour and suitability of various bridge types - 3.
-Analyse the different types of bridges and design their various components - 4.
-Understand the different construction methods for bridge construction and their impact on bridge design
+Analyse the different types of bridges and design their various components. - 4.
+Understand the different construction methods for bridge construction and their impact on bridge design. - 5.
+Apply the Indian code provisions for analysis and design of bridge components.

 Course Content Module No. Details Hrs.
-1 Introduction: Classification and components of bridges, historical perspective, layout and planning, investigations for bridges, choice of type of the bridges, conceptual bridge design, bridge aesthetics.
+Classification and components of bridges, historical perspective, layout and planning, investigations for bridges, choice of type of 1 the bridges, conceptual bridge design, bridge aesthetics.
 Bridge appurtenances.
-05 2 Loads on bridges: Loading standards for highway and railway bridges (IRC, IRS) 05 3 Analysis and design of RC and PSC bridge decks: Slab culvert bridges, slab-and-beam bridges, load distribution in slabs and beams, bow-string girder bridges, behavior of skew bridge decks 05 4 Behavior, analysis and design of RC and PSC box-girder bridge decks.
-05 5 Behavior, analysis and design of steel bridge decks: girder bridges, truss bridges, arch bridges, composite construction 05 6 Design of bearings, substructure and foundations - piers and abutments of different types, shallow and deep foundations - design and constructional aspects 05

-7 Modern methods of construction of concrete, steel and composite bridges, their impact on analysis and design, construction stage analysis.
+05 2 Loading standards for highway and railway bridges (IRC, IRS) 05 3 Analysis and design of RC and PSC bridge decks: Slab culvert bridges, slab-and-beam bridges, load distribution in slabs and beams, behavior of skew bridge decks, box girder bridges 07 4 Behavior, analysis and design of steel bridge decks: girder bridges, truss bridges, arch bridges.
+05 5 Design of bearings, substructure and foundations - piers and abutments of different types, shallow and deep foundations -design and constructional aspects 06 6 Modern methods of construction of concrete, steel and composite bridges, their impact on analysis and design, construction stage analysis.
 Introduction to analysis and design of long span bridges: suspension and cable stayed bridges, balanced cantilever construction, segmental construction.
-06 --- -- ----
+06 7 Introduction to seismic design of bridges 02